chirag-mittal-iiitdwd/orcid-error/README.md

 4. The console log in the backend, where details are coming

-Please share a example where the orcid-oauth is implimented and please also recommend a package for the same, currently we are using passport.js
+Please share a example where the orcid-oauth is implimented in ``` MERN stack ``` and please also recommend a package for the same, currently we are using passport.js